- Featured Courses

 Featured CoursesCHEM 241 CHEM 341 Physical ChemistryExamines the principles of chemical thermodynamics, kinetics, equilibrium, and atomic structure, with an emphasis on applications to biological systems.
 Introduces some of the theory behind spectroscopic techniques.
 Formerly CHE 377 Physical Chemistry I.

 Prerequisites: CHEM 111, CHEM 112, MATH 125, MAT 225, and PHYS 111 (may be taken concurrently); MATH 325 is recommended CHEM 431 Molecular Biochemistry IExplores the molecular basis of biological processes, with special emphasis on the structure and function of proteins and nucleic acids and the interplay between these important classes of macromolecules.
 Topics are introduced using the current scientific literature in areas such as HIV and cancer.
+There is a lab fee for this course.
 Formerly CHE 411 Molecular Biochemistry I.

 Prerequisite: CHEM 222 CHEM 432 Molecular Biochemistry IIContinues the study of biochemistry, including reaction mechanisms, metabolic pathways and energetics.
 The course concludes with an examination of related topics of current interest.
 Formerly CHE 412 Molecular Biochemistry II.